 How to close a limited company that has never traded

 If your limited company is dormant or has never traded, closing it should be straightforward.

 Liquidation may be appropriate if it has outstanding liabilities but has never traded (i.e., an initial loan).
 An application for a company dissolution could also be considered.

 Generally, an application for dissolving your limited company would be appropriate when a company has never traded.
 This is because it is likely to have no assets and no current or contingent liabilities.

-If you or the directors have any doubts regarding current or contingent liabilities, you should seek professional advice.
+You should seek professional advice if you or the directors have any doubts regarding current or contingent liabilities.

 Here at Future Strategy, we guarantee to dissolve your limited company for a fixed fee, from as little as £99 +VAT.
 So get in touch today for a free quote.

 How to close a limited company with debts

 Suppose you fear your limited company is failing due to debts becoming unmanageable.
 In that case, liquidation or an administrative dissolution may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.

 If you are considering taking this route, there are several restrictions you need to consider, together with strict rules to follow.